Skip to content

 Under the Land Drainage Act (1991), you need consent if you want to build a culvert or structure (such as a weir) which might affect the flow of water on any ordinary watercourse.

-You should only continue with the application on this page if you are applying for consent for an ordinary watercourse within the city of Leicester, which is managed by Leicester City Council.
+You should only continue with the application on this page if you are applying for consent to alter an ordinary watercourse within the city of Leicester, which is managed by Leicester City Council.

-Please use our online flood risk mapping system to view the Ordinary Watercourses.
-The Ordinary Watercourses are those marked in Blue as 'Other River' under Watercourse in the legend.
-You can also use this version of our maps to view other flood risk information specific to Leicester, which are products from our Flood risk studies.
+You can also visit our Flood Risk Map to view other flood risk information specific to Leicester, which are products from our Flood risk studies.

 If you are looking to apply for consent within the County of Leicestershire, please visit the Leicestershire County Council website.